mmontielpz/decision-plane/PRODUCT_VISION.md

 The product is considered successful if:

-* A reviewer can understand **why** a decision was made
+* Users can ingest and explore documents without ambiguity
-* Decision quality can be quantified over time using explicit costs
+* Document classification and signals are understandable and explainable
-* Drift and degradation are detectable before failures occur
+* Risk or quality issues are surfaced explicitly
-* Feedback is captured without contaminating training data
+* System behavior is deterministic and auditable
-* The system demonstrates production-grade engineering discipline
+* The platform demonstrates production-grade engineering discipline

 ---